Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ## Push Events

-In future we can add push of events to weebhooks or mobile phone number as sms
+In future we can add push of events to weebhooks or mobile phone number as sms.

+This has not been detailed yet but the solution could contain:

+- User can set up URL webhook that would receive all or a filtered list of events
+- User can set up a notification SMS number to get a notification about events.
+- There can be a mobile app that can listen to push notifcations.

 ## Open Clarification

 - Is partyID ok for the subscribers ok to be returned?
 - Should eventTime be set by event component or publisher
--
+- Would it be ok to cap the response from feed for the latest second or two to reduce the change for loosing events?

 ## Other event concepts in the platform